xythobuz/OpenRaider/README.md

     make
     ./src/OpenRaider

-On Mac OS X, running `make install` will produce a distributable OpenRaider.app bundle.
+On Mac OS X, running `make install` will produce a (more or less) distributable OpenRaider.app bundle.

-To build all Unit Tests, run `make tests`, to run most of them use `make testRun`.
+To build all Unit Tests run `make tests`, to build and run most of them use `make testRun`.

-To run a TombRaider level loader regression test, use `make testReg`.
+To run a TombRaider level loader regression test use `make testReg`.
 The results will be put into log files in your build folder.

 You can run a static analysis with cppcheck using `make check`, `make checkFull` or `make checkConfig`.

-A Doxygen API documentation can be created with `make doc`. `make docLocal` will not create additional graphs for the documentation and tries to copy the result into a directory called apache on the parent level of the OpenRaider project directory.
+A Doxygen API documentation can be created with `make doc`.

 `make clean` should remove all intermediary files.

 ## Usage